HumanBrainProject/atlas_core_lib/README.md

-# Atlas Core lib
+# Ebrains Atlascore python library

-This library is a wrapper for the Atlas Core REST API
+This library is a wrapper for the [ebrains atlascore](https://ebrains-atlascore.apps.hbp.eu/) REST API

 Author: Vadim Marcenko